Preventing Hotel Housekeeper Injuries

 - Being struck by falling objects

 - Pressing hard against a surface or object

 In addition, housekeepers who work very quickly without taking sufficient breaks between tasks are also at an increased risk of a musculoskeletal injury due to overexertion and mental exhaustion.

 They can lead to pain in their neck, back, shoulder, wrist or other parts of the body.

 2) Acute Trauma

 Acute trauma is often the result of trips, slips and falls.
 Housekeeping professionals are at higher risk due to the amount of time they spend on slick surfaces in bathrooms, which create ideal conditions for slip and fall injuries.
 Additionally, they often have obstructed vision when carrying linens, pushing carts, or performing other tasks that can cause conditions for tripping and falling.

 3) Cumulative Trauma Injuries

-Besides suffering from acute trauma, hotel housekeepers are especially vulnerable to cumulative trauma injuries.
+Besides suffering from acute trauma, hotel housekeeping staff are especially vulnerable to cumulative trauma injuries.
 Cumulative trauma injuries can develop from repetition, force or improper work positioning.
-These are injuries resulting from the excessive wear and tear on muscles, sensitive nerve tissue and tendons caused by constant use over an extended period of time.
+These are injuries resulting from the repetitive and stressful actions performed ever day which lead to sensitive nerve tissue and tendons caused by constant use over an extended period of time.